 Shoreline Erosion Control

-Shoreline stabilization and erosion control can include a couple of different methods including the use of rip rap, vegetation and breakwater tubes.
-Choosing a method typically can depend on your location, the type of erosion you are dealing with, and budgetary costs.
+Answer: Shoreline stabilization and erosion control can include a couple of different methods including the use of rip rap, vegetation and breakwater tubes.
+Choosing the best method will depend on your location, the type of erosion you are dealing with, and budgetary costs.